The Tribal Documentarian

 Share on

 Jimmy Nelson was born in 1967 in Sevenoaks, England, though his childhood was anything but conventional.
-His father worked for Shell, so Nelson grew up between Africa, Asia, and South America, moving constantly and absorbing cultures most people only read about in books.
+His father worked as a geologist for International Shell, so Nelson grew up between Africa, Asia, and South America, moving constantly and absorbing cultures most people only read about in books.

 But Nelson’s trajectory shifted in 2010 when he began a project that would consume the next decades of his life.
 He set out to document indigenous peoples before, as he saw it, globalization erased their traditions entirely.
 He traveled to Siberia, Papua New Guinea, Mongolia, Namibia, and dozens of other locations, often trekking for days to reach communities that still lived according to ancient customs.
 The resulting work, published in his 2013 book Before They Pass Away, presented these cultures in heroic, almost mythic portraits.
 Faces painted for ceremony, bodies adorned with feathers and beads, landscapes vast and unforgiving.